Kaev/MySQL-To-CSharp/README.md

--t | | (optional) Table name, will generate entire database if not specified -g | | (optional) Generate a reading constructor and SQL statement output - Activate with -g true -m | | (optional) Generate markup pages for database and tables which can be used in wikis - Activate with -m true
+-t | | (optional) Table name, will generate entire database if not specified -g | | (optional) Generate a reading constructor and SQL statement output - Activate with -g true -m | | (optional) Generate markup pages for database and tables which can be used in wikis - Activate with -m true -r | | (optional) Will use this instead of database name for wiki breadcrump generation